watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 It's important to note the pattern here, as it's consistent across the SDK.
 Before calling a method, we first create an appropriately named Options class using the builder pattern.
 With the builder, we specify any parameters we'd like to send as options.
 We then pass the options variable into our method and get some model as a result.
 With our resulting object, we can access its properties or print it out.
 By default, all response models in the SDK print out in JSON, coinciding with the service response and making debugging simple.

-After running the provided code, you should be able to see the following result in the Developer Console after checking the "Debug Only" option for the logs:
+To execute the provided code, click on the "Execute" button at the bottom of the anonymous code window.
+Ensure the "Open Log" option is checked.
+If a log window doesn't open up automatically, double-click on the top row of the "Logs" window at the bottom of the page to do so.
+After running the code, you should be able to see the following result in the Developer Console after checking the "Debug Only" option for the logs:

 ![createEntity results](readme_images/create_entities_result.png "createEntity results")